randomouscrap98/deskmess/README.md

 json).
 The supplied `server.py` accepts any single-depth route as the filename for the filesystem, allowing the server to store any number of saves.
 It is very picky about the filename given, only accepting alphanumeric characters, underscores, and dashes (to prevent accident or abuse).
 There's no security; this is fine for local use but don't use this on a public server.
+To simplify things, GET at the root path returns index.html, though this isn't necessary for your implementation.